isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==

+= 1.6.2 =
+Fixed a fatal error.
+New PolyLang translation support for attribute names.
+This plugin requires WooCommerce 3.0 or higher.

 = 1.6.1 =
 Fixed an installation error in version 1.6.
 This plugin now requires WooCommerce 3.0 or higher.